 Unless you have somewhere to be, don’t rush through your skincare routine like Jessica Alba did in British Vogue’s video.
 Instead, take your time to remove your makeup and/or sunscreen with micellar water, makeup wipes, or a cleansing balm.

 Then, give your face a nice, slow massage when you move on to your cleanser.
 Think of yourself as a facial therapist here and use gentle motions on your skin.
+For different skincare routines that you can do, you can visit Pierre Michel Beauty.

 Do a DIY facial steam before applying the rest of your products